Resnik, Belgrade: Characteristics

 The artificial lake Pariguz is a well-known attraction in the area.
 It was made in 1989/90 and named after the nearby creek.
 It is a popular summer destination for many inhabitants of Resnik and for Belgraders who have weekend-houses in the area, even though the water was never tested and the banks are not arranged.
 Lake Pariguz was the proposed site of the 3rd European Peoples Global Action held in 2004, before it was moved to Jajinci.

-There is a memorial drinking fountain, built to commemorate denizens of Resnik who were killed in the Balkan and First World wars.
+There is a memorial drinking fountain, built to commemorate denizens of Resnik who were killed in the Balkan Wars and the First World War.
 Around a hundred names were carved in the memorial plaque, but the plaque and the fountain deteriorated a lot by the 2020s.

 Miloš Nedeljković directed a documentary on Resnik, Resnik za sva vremena ("Resnik for eternity"), in 2023.
 Poet Miroslav Kokošar authored a poem about Resnik's main drinking fountain, the Old Fountain, which served as the focal social point in Resnik.
 Painter and arts professor Milorad Janković often painted Resnik, his hometown.
 Poet Danica Marković worked in Resnik and was often visited by her friend, painter Nadežda Petrović.
 One of Petrović's best known works is a 1904 painting "Road to Resnik".